yeahitsmejayyy/nginx-remix-dock/README.md

 # nginx-remix-dock
 A Docker template for a Remix app proxied by NGINX.
-One process per container, because we play by the rules.
+One process per container.

 ## Structure
 - `remix-app/` - Remix app basecamp.